A Place for Mom

 • Absorbent bed pads

-Cleaning.
-For cleaning, use a mild soap.
+• Cleaning.
+Use a mild soap for cleaning.
 Petroleum jelly or cocoa butter can protect the skin.
 Make sure to pat the skin dry.

 Ask for help

-If elderly incontinence is keeping your loved one isolated and unable to enjoy their favorite pastimes, talk to them about treatment options and encourage them to see a doctor.
-With the proper and appropriate treatment, your loved one could soon be enjoying life more fully.
+If elderly incontinence is keeping your loved one isolated and unable to enjoy their favorite pastimes, talk to them about urinary incontinence treatment options and encourage them to see a doctor.
+With proper and timely treatment, your loved one will be able to enjoy life more fully.

-Incontinence is among the many commons reasons that older adults choose to move to an assisted living facility or seek other long-term care options.
-Home care provided by professionals, such as certified nursing assistants, can help your loved one continue to live independently.
-Assisted living communities provide assistance with activities of daily living (ADLs) including toileting support.
-If you think an assisted living facility could be a positive shift for your loved one, reach out to one of our Senior Living Advisors today to learn more about the benefits of senior living.
+Incontinence is among the many common reasons that older adults choose to move to an assisted living facility or seek other long-term care options.
+Assisted living communities provide assistance with activities of daily living (ADLs), including toileting support.
+If you think an assisted living facility could be a positive shift for your loved one, reach out to one of our Senior Living Advisors to learn more about the benefits of senior living.

 SHARE THE ARTICLE